wangziqi2013/wangziqi2013.github.io/_posts/2021-05-09-clobber-nvm.markdown

 (which is usually held in a DRAM buffer), while the latter is used for quick commits, since a transaction is considered as commit once its semantics log is persisted.
 This combination prioritizes commit latency over write amplification, while Clobber NVM reduces both.

+We next elaborate the operations of Clobber NVM in more details.
+As have stated earlier, Clobber NVM assumes a transactional interface, where the programmer specifies the begin and commit point of a transaction, and the framework guarantees that all memory operations within the transaction are either performed, or none of them is performed.